jsguides

 The iceServers array tells WebRTC where to look for ICE candidates.
 STUN servers help discover your public IP address.
 For connections behind restrictive NATs or firewalls, you need a TURN server that relays traffic.

-Creating an Offer and Answer
+Creating an offer and answer

 The signaling process uses SDP (Session Description Protocol).
 One peer creates an offer, the other answers.